preames/public-notes/unintended-instructions.rst

   * Another alternative would be to provide a "memory lock before return" instruction.
 Single threaded code is easy to check by simply testing the value on the stack before a normal return sequence.
 This isn't possible in multi threaded code due to race conditions.
 This new instruction - which is similar in spirit to transaction memory or a linked load/store conditional - would "lock" the memory value read until the next return instruction.
 It could be specified to either a) ignore concurrent writes, or b) fault on concurrent writes - either would be fine.

 * Another possible approach would be to add a variant of ENDBR (the newly introduced branch terminator instruction from Intel CET) with an alignment restriction.
 Such a ALIGNED_ENDBR would behave exactly like an ENDBR if the start (or end) of the instruction was aligned to a 32 byte boundary, but be guaranteed to generate a fault if not aligned.
 Such an instruction would greatly simplify unintended instruction elimination as any unintended ALIGNED_ENDBR could be eliminated solely by padding between intended instructions.
 * If we're fixing CET, another wish list item would be to have a variant of ENDBR for return termination.
 That is, instead of requiring the use of the separate hardware managed return stack, treat a return exactly like an indirect branch and require a branch terminator instruction.
-(So, every call sequence would become ``callq foo; endret;``.
-Hardware return stacks are useful, but the fact the two parts of CET can't be used independently greatly complicates deployment.
+(So, every call sequence would become ``callq foo; endret``.)
 An ENDRET could be used on any call within a single library, providing limited protection while supporting deployment independence.
 (As with the ENDBR variant just discussed, the RETBR variant could have an alignment restriction.)

 My personal preference would be the first variant; it seems simplest and (given what little I know about hardware) easiest to implement cheaply.
 Any of these would be useful, and I suspect several could be repurposed for other uses as well.
 These could combine in interesting ways as well.
 For instance, if we had both an indirect return and the "return ignores low bits" flag, we could optimize checked return sequences for functions returning small integers.